NEONScience/NEON-Data-Skills/tutorials/R/NEON-pheno-temp-timeseries/02-drivers-pheno-change-temp.md

 * **readme_xxxxx**: The readme file, with the corresponding 5 digits from the data product number, provides you with important information relevant to the data product and the specific instance of downloading the data.
-* **sensor_postions_xxxxx**: this file contains information about the coordinates of each sensor, relative to a reference location.
+* **sensor_positions_xxxxx**: this file contains information about the coordinates of each sensor, relative to a reference location.
 * **variables_xxxxx**: this file contains all the variables found in the associated data table(s).
 This includes full definitions, units, and other important information.

-Since we want to work with the individual files, let's create indivdiual objects from the large list.
+Since we want to work with the individual files, let's create individual objects from the large list.
 There are several ways to do this, including the following two.